 But if you are talking to someone on FaceTime and they fell asleep in the middle of the conversation, here are ways to wake them up!

 Method #1: Surprise Them With an Unexpected Scream

-But it’s evening, and your roommates and neighbors are probably already sleeping, so if you can scream loudly but not loud enough to wake up those who you shouldn’t wake up, do that.
+But it’s evening, and your roommates and neighbors are probably already sleeping, so if you can scream loudly but not loud enough to wake up those you shouldn’t, do that.

-If they still haven’t woken up after doing this, try the next method.
+Try the next method if they still haven’t woken up after doing this.